CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 | mutation: "processed_eocs"                       | character (Character)       | NONE                        |
 | recipe: "result_eocs"                            | crafter (Character)         | NONE                        |

-Note, that using `use_action: "type": "effect_on_conditions"` automatically passes the context variable `id`, that stores the id of an item that was activated
+Using `use_action: "type": "effect_on_conditions"` automatically passes the context variable `id`, that stores the id of an item that was activated
+Using `bionics: "activated_eocs"` automatically passes the context variable `act_cost` that stores the value of `act_cost` field
 ## Value types

 Effect on Condition uses a huge variety of different values for effects or for conditions to check against, so to standardize it, most of them are explained here